johanley/covid-19-canada/README.md

 The initial data load is from Virihealth's spreadsheet, but I'm now inputting manually into it each day.

 It's interesting to note that having publicly-readable Google spreadsheets is already *de facto* web api.
-I originally thought that building a web api around the spreadsheet was needed, but that's *wrong*:
+I originally thought that building a web api around the spreadsheet was needed, but that's *just stupid*:
 Google has excellent tools for talking to Google spreadsheets, from all kinds of contexts, including browsers. https://developers.google.com/sheets/api/quickstart/js